socialdrones/iHDI2020/index.md

 <div class="6u 12u$(medium)">

 <p>
-Authors are invited to submit position papers, up to 6 pages (including references) in the <a href="https://chi2020.acm.org/authors/chi-proceedings-format/">CHI Extended Abstracts Format</a>, on or before 11 February 2020, at: <a href="https://easychair.org/conferences/?conf=ihdi2020">easychair.org/conferences/?conf=ihdi2020</a>
+The submission deadline is 11 February 2020.
+Authors are invited to submit position papers, up to 6 pages (including references) in the <a href="https://chi2020.acm.org/authors/chi-proceedings-format/">CHI Extended Abstracts Format</a>, at: <a href="https://easychair.org/conferences/?conf=ihdi2020">easychair.org/conferences/?conf=ihdi2020</a>
 </p>

 <p>